 **This article is continuously updated with the latest developments.

-Both Marisol Touraine and Roselyne Bachelot, former health minister under Francois Hollande and Nikolas Sarkozy respectively, were heard by the Assemblée nationale on 1 July the day after a hearing with Agnès Buzyn.
+Meanwhile, both Marisol Touraine and Roselyne Bachelot, former health minister under Francois Hollande and Nikolas Sarkozy respectively, were heard by the National Assembly on 1 July the day after a hearing with Agnès Buzyn.

 The MPs asked them about the management of the crisis, especially about the lack of surgical and FFP2 masks.
 Both assured that the strategic stocks were sufficient when they were in office.
 Xavier Bertrand, who held office from 2005 to 2007 and from 2010 to 2012, will be interviewed today